 Overall asset allocation:

 The overall desired asset allocation for long-term money is shown below.
 See notes and for details about the math of calculating an expected return and standard deviation for multiple asset classes.

 Wow, you are still reading this??
 Thanks!
 It may have felt as though you were climbing El Capitan without a rope.
 Well, I am here to tell you that you can climb with a rope and a guide!
 That is essentially what we do at Trail Financial Planning.
 We act like guides throughout your financial journey.
-If you’d like to read more of this investment series, click on the links above.
-Or, you can read more about financial matters that matter from my main blog page.
-If you’d like to talk more about your specific situation, schedule a free consultation here.
+If you’d like to read more of this investment series, here are the chapters:

 Here are the Odds that Your Kid Becomes a Professional Athlete (hint: they’re Small).
 Article author: Tony Manfred, Business Insider, Feb.
 10, 2012. https://www.businessinsider.com/odds-college-athletes-become-professionals-2012-2